HOME PAGE

 Arjuna saw this manifold universe in one place in the body of the God of the gods.

 The table lists the Lord’s body parts and their equivalences on this earth, heaven and the netherworlds.
 Source: Bhagavatam.
-Goloka is the highest heaven and Patala is the lowest place where chthonian (Danavas, Daityas, Yakshas) being live.
+Goloka is the highest heaven and Patala is the lowest place where chthonian (Danavas, Daityas, Yakshas) beings live.
 Mountains separate Aloka (Mahar, Jana, Tapas, and Satya lokas) from other lokas and the sun does not shine in such farthest areas where gods and Siddhas live.
 Bhu loka = earth; Bhuvah = Skies; Svah = heaven; Mahas = World of Light; janah = World of Delight; Tapah = World of Consciousness; Satya = of Truth-existences.
 The lower worlds are Atala, Vitala, Sutala, Talatala, Rasatala, Mahatala, and Patala.
 Below the lowest world, Sesa, the theriomorphic serpent form of Lord Vishnu holds all the worlds on his manifold Hood.

 The Cosmic Form of the Lord: Source Bhagavatam and other sacred texts.